Inkrato/inkrato/README.md

 ## Licensing

-This software is released to the community under the MIT Licence.
+This software is released to the community under the MIT License.

 This projects contains portions of code from the hackathon-starter project (in particular related to oAuth) by Sahat Yalkabov, which is incorporated under the MIT License.